How many Facebook Groups do you belong to?

 Let’s say you want to start one of your own, though.
 (Or maybe you’ve already started it!)

+But, how to get people to join your Facebook group?
 How do you make YOUR Facebook Group one of the ones that people actually love to engage with?

 What are the hallmarks of the type of Group that gets people involved and active, and grows a real community?